Skip to main content

 Awareness fades

-Without repetition and visibility, training quickly becomes old, stale, and hard to rely on.
+Without repetition and visibility, compliance quickly becomes stale and hard to rely on.

 What good staff compliance looks like